john-cuffe/MAMBA2/README.md

   2) Retain only those match candidate pairs that have a score exceeding the chosen threshold
   3) Generate full scores/model predictions for remaining pairs
 - The intent behind this metric is to allow users some level of control.
 For example, SMEs may determine that an entity names that score less than .75 on a Jaro comparator will _never_ result in a match.
 This feature then allows MAMBA to skip those matches.
 The additional benefit is that by only calculating one single score, and then deleting a subset, this makes MAMBA run substantially faster.
-- To implement, turn the use_variable_filter parameter to True in your _mamba.properties_ file.
+- To implement, turn the use_variable_filter parameter to True in your mamba properties file.
 - Then edit the variable_filter_info json
 - Keys:
     - variable_name: name of the variable as it appears in mamba_variable_types.csv